jro31/jethro-codes/_articles/my-story.md

 I'd been warned about the intensity of the CELTA, but it definitely lived up to its reputation.

-They had classes of students, mostly refugees, who couldn't afford to study English in a paid school.
-On the first day of this course, we were told the teaching rota, on the second day, I was teaching English to a class of 30 students.
+There were classes of students, mostly refugees, who couldn't afford to study English in a paid school.
+On the first day of this course, we were told the teaching rota, on the second day, I was teaching English to a class of 30 of these students.

 I don't get nervous easily, but I was petrified before that first class.
 The course was a complete baptism by fire, and one of the hardest things I've ever gone through.
 Harder than any job I've ever had, we taught and got criticised throughout.
 But my God, if the goal was to get as good at teaching as you could in four weeks, it was very effective.